 Who Is Eligible

-Those who have graduated from Millersville University within the past 5-20 years who have recorded notable accomplishments in their chosen professions are eligible.
-Each year, one outstanding alumnus/na from each undergraduate school of Millersville University is chosen to receive the award.
+Those who have graduated from Millersville University with a baccalaureate degree within the past 5-20 years who have recorded notable accomplishments in their chosen professions are eligible.
 To nominate an alumnus/na, complete the Young Alumni Achievement Award nomination form.

 Please list applicable information in each of the following categories and attach 2-3 letters of recommendation in addition to the nominator's summary.
 Please follow the nomination format closely.
 Additional attachments of information other than those requested below will not be considered during the selection process.